-G(φ) = − 10 − 10 log for 48° ≤ φ ≤ 180°
+G(φ) = 10 − 10 log for 48° ≤ φ ≤ 180°

 The above patterns may be modified as appropriate to achieve a better representation of the actual antenna pattern.

 Reasons: The absolute gain is relative to an isotropic antenna and should be stated in dBi.
 Supports also other corrections, as proposed by the BR in Table 1 to Section 2.2.1 contained in Revision 1 to Addendum 2 to Document 4.